lootie/Multitaper.jl/docs/src/k_univariate.md

 toggle is by default set to :welch mode, but this code is also the backbone for a spectrogram, which is why this keyword argument is here.

+Note that this function returns a tuple: the first argument is a `MTSpectrum` object, and the second is the *effective bandwidth* (See Thomson and Chave 1991).

 ## Time domain statistics

 ### mt_acvf